 - User consent optimization becomes a core competency.

-- Human-driven, creative ideation, and optimization is the primary lever for user acquisition profitability across networks.
+- Human-driven, creative ideation, and optimization are the primary lever for user acquisition profitability across networks.

 - Incrementality and optimal channel mix become critical.

 We’re all in this boat together.
 We are looking forward to working with our clients, Apple, Facebook, Google, and MMPs.
 In order to participate in shaping the future of our mobile app industry.

 Look out for more updates from us regarding IDFA changes.